Planted aquariums are becoming increasingly popular, especially within the aquaculture scene.

 Vallisneria is also known as Eelgrass because it has long ribbon-like leaves.
-The roots should be planted in a nutrient rich substrate which is also well aerated allowing the roots to spread.
+The roots should be planted in a nutrient rich substrate that is also well aerated allowing the roots to spread.
 It is a hardy and fast-growing species which makes it great for beginners.

 They prefer temperatures of 68-82°F and a pH of 6.5-8.5.
 They can grow in both low and moderate lighting.

-Interestingly this plant produces both males and females which both flowers – although this isn’t seen as regularly in aquariums.
+Interestingly this plant produces both males and females which are both flowers – although this isn’t seen as regularly in aquariums.

 The females have flowers at the surface of the water whereas the males flower below the water.